 So while you’re sitting there trying not to tear out your hair over having to decide on options, keep one thing in mind.

-The rules for choosing the best wine, whether it’s a wine keg for the office or a party, are not set in stone.
+The rules for choosing the best wine, whether it’s a keg for the office or an array of bottles at a party, are not set in stone.
 Wine is a completely subjective matter.

 What baseball is to Americans, wine is to the French.
 Think of it as a pastime.